Hexellate/Testing/GIT_MODEL.md

 Release branches represent a new version that is feature complete and ready for proper release.
 This branch may receive bugfix commits, however it is generally in a feature-freeze, meaning that no new features should be added.
 Minor features such as simple usability improvements may be an exception.
 Commits to this branch should be continuously merged back into the develop branch.
 This branch will be used to automatically build releases for the **Next** channel.
 When this branch is deemed to be stable, it will be pushed to the master branch to create a new release on the **Stable** channel.
 Once the branch has been merged into the master branch, it will be deleted.
 Additionally, there may only be one release branch at a time (i.e. before creating a new release branch, the current one must be merged into master).

+#### Creating a release branch:

 To create a release branch, locally branch off the latest commit on develop and create a commit that updates the version to the correct semver version.
-(If the prerelease tag is not changed, it will be automatically changed by the CI server.).
+(Do not include any prerelease tags, as these will be added transiently by the CI server.).
 Push this branch to origin, triggering a build by the CI server.
 If the build passes, then the branch must be immediately merged back into develop, otherwise the build must be made to pass and then merged to develop.
 Release branches should only be created by an administrator.

+#### Updating a release branch:

 To update a release branch, push commits to the branch in accordance with the guidelines of release branches outlined above.
 If a release version is approved by an admin for distribution, the changes must then be merged into develop where applicable (i.e. if a feature has been rewritten in develop, then it shouldn't be merged).
 Merges back into develop must be done with a pull request.
-Approval of a build will create a new commit with an updated prerelease component, which will also be tagged with the version of the build.
-This commit should be included in the aforementioned merge.
+Approval of a build will tag the associated commit with the version of the build.

+#### Finishing a release branch:

 To finalize a release branch, merge all remaining changes into develop where applicable, followed by a pull request into master.
 If the pull request passes all tests, has no merge conflicts and is approved by the reviewer(s), then the branch may be merged at an administrator's discretion.
-Following this, a manual build must be triggered on the CI serverm which will strip the prerelease component from the version, and will produce a build for the stable channel.
-This build may then be approved for distribution by an admin of the CI server, at which point the latest commit will be tagged, and the build will be distributed.
+Following this, a manual build must be triggered on the CI server, which will produce a build for the stable channel.
+This build may then be approved for distribution by an admin of the CI server, at which point the associated commit will be tagged, and the build will be distributed.

 ### **Hotfix Branches**